nuzulul/wifidrop/README.md

 Local peer-to-peer file transfer via WIFI.

-WIFIDrop is an easy-to-use progressive web app (PWA) that allows users to transfer unlimited size of files between devices over the same WIFI network.
+WIFIDrop is an easy-to-use progressive web app (PWA) that allows users to transfer large files between devices over the same WIFI network.
 Files are transferred securely peer-to-peer via WebRTC without any intermediary servers.
-Therefore this application is a completely client side application and can be run on any static hosting or local host.
+Therefore this application is a completely client side application and can be run on any static hosting or localhost.

 ![WIFIDrop](screenshot.jpeg)